-The GPS self-test light sequence is as follows: A blue LED will flash followed by 3 quick blue LED flashes indicating that the GPS self-test has begun.
+A green LED will flash to show the start of the GPS test and will be followed by 3 quick green LED flashes.
 Subsequent red LED flashes will occur approximately every 5 seconds until GPS has been acquired by the beacon.
-Once valid GPS data has been obtained, a long green LED flash and a strobe flash will occur, indicating a successful GPS self-test.
+Once valid GPS data has been obtained, a green LED flash and a strobe, indicates a successful GPS self-test.
 As long as the beacon is unable to acquire GPS coordinates, the beacon will continue flashing the red LED for no longer than 110 seconds and then terminate GPS self-test, indicating a failed GPS self-test.
 In case of a failed GPS self-test, repeat GPS self-test and if failure persists, return the beacon to ACR Electronics, Inc. for service.
-The PLB-410 and PLB-435 will both display the same LED sequences but the PLB-435 will also display the following 3 things on the screen to show a passed GPS Test: GPS Coordinates, "GNSS Test Pass," and the total number of GPS tests remaining that the beacon is able to run.
-In the event of a failed GPS Test, the PLB-435 will display the following on the screen: "GNSS Test Fail" followed by the total number of GPS tests remaining that the beacon is able to run.
+The PLB-400 and PLB-425 will both display the same LED sequences but the PLB-425 will also display the following 3 things on the screen to show a passed GPS Test: GPS Coordinates, "GPS Test Pass," and the total number of GPS tests remaining that the beacon is able to run.
+In the event of a failed GPS Test, the PLB-425 will display the following on the screen: "GPS Test Fail" followed by the total number of GPS tests remaining that the beacon is able to run.

 The maximum number of GPS tests allowed is 20.
-If the user tries to perform another GPS test after the maximum of 20 has been reached, there will be a green LED flash, followed by 3 quick green LED flashes, followed by 3 red LED flashes and the beacon will then turn off (in addition to the 3 red LED flashes, the PLB-435 will display a message on the screen indicating that the GPS Test Limit has been reached).
+If the user tries to perform another GPS test after the maximum of 20 has been reached, there will be a green LED flash, followed by 3 quick green LED flashes, followed by 3 red LED flashes and the beacon will then turn off (in addition to the 3 red LED flashes, the PLB-425 will display a message on the screen indicating that the GPS Test Limit has been reached).
 Additionally, if the total ON time of the beacon exceeds 2 hours, the beacon will not allow any more GPS tests to run.